zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/delete-by-key.md

 ---
 Name: Delete By Key
-LastMod: 2023-03-01
+LastMod: 2025-06-24
 ---

 # Delete By Key

 The `DeleteByKey` is a `DbSet<TEntity>` extension method that deletes an entity by using the value from an existing entity or directly key values.

- - It is a direct operation and doesn't require to call SaveChanges.
+ - It is a direct operation and doesn't require calling SaveChanges.
  - The entity must exist in the database before this method is called.

 ```csharp